Inverness CT aim to have new manager by end of November

 "We have had several discussions with Steve, but in the end he has decided to go and compensation has been settled," explained Cameron.

 As well as replacing Butcher, the issue of the scheduling of Inverness's Scottish League Cup semi-final appearance was also discussed at the club's annual general meeting.

-Caley Thistle have criticised the decision to play their meeting with Hearts in Edinburgh at 12:15 GMT on Sunday 2 February.
+to play their meeting with Hearts in Edinburgh at 12:15 GMT on Sunday 2 February.

 A fans group will meet with tournament organisers the Scottish Professional Football League to discuss the issue on Thursday 28 November.